 My first year as a California esthetician was a bit of a dud.
 The salon I worked at was just a few steps above awful and I was in way over my head.
-My service list was THREE PAGES LONG!!!
+To make matters worse my service list was THREE PAGES LONG!!!
 I went for the fire hose effect instead of honing in on my skills and preferences.
 If there was a service I offered it and I wasn’t making any money.

 I was bleeding money to pay for all the supplies necessary and somehow let a rep talk me into ordering thousands of dollars in products I didn’t need and NEVER sold.
 I still have some of it in boxes in my garage!
 One very important lesson was discovered in my first year at my first salon.
 Find my niche.